What is Acne?

 Results from SmoothBeam may vary depending on anatomical location and the extent of desired results.
 Several treatments may be required before these results can be seen.
 Precautions should be taken before and after treatment.
 One must avoid sun exposure for 4-6 weeks before treatment, and again after treatment.
 An appointment with Dr. Pilest should be made to discuss the best treatment plan for your skin.

-Help for acne scars
+Help for Acne Scars

-Control of acne is an ongoing process.
+Control of Acne is an Ongoing Process.

 Acne treatments work by preventing new acne.
 Treatment takes time.
 If your acne has not improved after 6 to 8 weeks, you may need a change in your treatment.
 The treatment Dr. Pilest recommends will vary according to your type of acne.
-Occasionally, an acne-like rash can be caused by makeup, lotions, or from an oral medication.
+Occasionally, an acne-like rash can be caused by makeup, lotions, or oral medication.
 It is important to help Dr. Pilest by providing a history of what you are using on your skin or taking internally.
 Dr. Pilest can then choose the best way to cure your acne.
 The following are a list of options available at Total Dermatology to assist you in clearing up your acne.

 - Drug store products: Many non-prescription or over the counter acne lotions and creams help milder cases of acne.
-However, many these products may dry out your skin if used too often.
-When using these products, follow instructions carefully.
+However, many of these products may dry out your skin if used too often.
+When using these products, follow the instructions carefully.
 Although not recommended for anything but mild acne, Proactiv and similar systems found in your local pharmacy are worth trying.

 - Prescription products: Dr. Pilest may prescribe topical creams, gels or lotions with Vitamin A acid or Benzoyl Peroxide to help unblock the pores and reduce bacteria.
 These products may cause some drying and peeling but are highly effective.
 Dr. Pilest will advise you on the correct use and how to handle side effects.

 - Topical antibiotics: Along with creams, antibiotics, such as Cleocin, can also be applied to the skin.
 These are used in less severe cases of acne.
 Over the counter Differin may be an option.
 Ask your doctor.

 - Injections: In severe cases of large red bumps or cyst break-outs, Dr. Pilest may inject Cortisone directly into the bumps to help them go away.